-Which brings me to the second point raised in the letter: Men seem to be overly concerned about when we’re going to get married, when we’re going to have kids, how many kids, when’s the baby shower,the wedding, the birth, whether we have boyfriends or not, why we’re still single….. it’s an exhausting gunfire of query after query that basically camouflages the real question: When will you stop working and cease to be a threat?
+Which brings me to the second point raised in the letter: Men seem to be overly concerned about when we’re going to get married, when we’re going to have kids, how many kids, when’s the wedding, the birth, whether we have boyfriends or not, why we’re still single….. it’s an exhausting gunfire of stinging remarks that basically camouflages the real question: When will you stop working and cease to be competition?

 We are complete with or without a mate, with or without a child

-In a world of porn, rape and misogyny, Aniston’s letter is a timely and welcome alarm bell.
+In a world of sexism, rape and inequality, Aniston’s letter is a timely and welcome alarm bell.
 Echoing the words of fellow feminists like Emma Watson, Lena Dunham, Shonda Rhimes, Amy Schumer and Jennifer Lawrence, that letter brings us one step closer to subverting the sexist trends in the public and frequent sexualization by the media.

-Thanks Jen, I’m glad you’re there for me.
+Thanks Jen, I know you’ll be there for me.